diagnoseme/docker/README.md

   - If to connect as a root
     - The root is hardcoded together with the group as `root:root`
     - A `DOCKER_USER_AND_GROUP` environment variable can be used to override the host's user and group
-      - It can contain only the user's name or his id, e.g. `user` or `1000`
+      - It can contain only the user's name or their id, e.g. `user` or `1000`
       - It can also contain the user's group or its id, e.g. `user:group` or `1000:1000`
     - Otherwise, the user and group are detected automatically from the host's system